Guide to Gay Bars in Kansas City

 Upscale Bar: Bistro 303

 If you’d like to explore some nightlife outside of the gay clubs in Kansas City, this is a good starting point.
 With its location on the edge of Westport, Bistro 303 sits within walking distance of the Midtown bar scene.
-This spot is popular in the early evening and after work and smaller than your average McDonald’s, so on the weekend it gets pretty packed.
+This spot is popular in the early evening and after work and smaller than your average McDonald’s, so on the weekend, it gets pretty packed.
 There’s a nice bricked in patio out back – and a lot of smoke, unfortunately.
-Come later in the night, there’s a little more breathing room.
+Come later in the night, and there’s a little more breathing room.
 A lot of people use 303 as a starting point before walking or driving the half-mile to Missie B’s.

 Most people go here in a group, so the crowd can get cliquey.
 I’ve been frustrated on multiple occasions while trying to make conversation (can you imagine, even with my winning personality?)
 If you’re visiting alone and from out-of-town, I’d suggest a different bar.
 You’ll have a better shot of meeting people at Woody’s.